juliakim/engineering-journal/FEC_Journal.md

 We met as a group to divide modules and design the layout of the page.
 I did some initial research on Git workflow, scanned the Airbnb style guide and got oriented with Trello.
 I also sketched a rough outline for my component.
 I learned about feature branch workflow which involves creating new branches when starting work on new features.

 Overall, it felt like a slow start.
 Because I have the tendency to research until mastery, I need to resist the urge to browse every resource from a search as this is a time sink.

+### Day 2

+To start off the day, I browsed through MongoDB and Mongoose documentation and related blogs.
+Installing MongoDB proved much more difficult and time-consuming than initially anticipated.
+As with all things, I believe I overcomplicated this by piecing together instructions from various sites instead of simply consulting documentation.
+I still have an aversion to documentation, so I definitely plan to work on this moving forward.

+In the afternoon, I registered for S3 and uploaded a few images with which I created a sample database and collection using Compass.
+I set up React, Webpack, Babel, Express and MongoDB to begin passing data from the client to server to database and back.